-A Non-Borrowing Spouse is a spouse or partner who is not a Borrower on the reverse mortgage contract and was not on title to the property when the loan was originated.
+A Non-Borrowing Spouse is a spouse or partner who is not a Borrower on the reverse mortgage contract.
 Many couples were told to take one spouse off title (for a variety of reasons) to originate the reverse mortgage.
 Lender's often told the couple not to worry their spouse could get right back on title and would still be protected.

 DO YOU KNOW 50% OF NON-BORROWING SPOUSES DO NOT MEET THE REQUIREMENTS TO REMAIN IN THEIR HOME FOR LIFE AND WILL FACE FORECLSOURE?

 Right now, today, while the Borrower is living make sure the Non-Borrower has legal authority to represent the Borrower's estate and has a legal right to remain in the property after the borrower's death (title to property).

 Get a Revocable TRUST, Trustees and Successor Trustees have automatic legal authority and the ability to convey title (requirements to exercise the Non-Borrowing Spouse Option).

 Legal Authority and Transfer of Title varies State by State and the borrower should consult with an attorney to understand how to do this in the most cost effective way while the borrower is living.

 IMPORTANT NOTE: If the borrower becomes incapacitated in your lifetime, has a will, or dies intestate the Loan Servicer will not allow the Non-Borrowing Spouse to exercise the right to remain in the property for life without a guardianship, probate or a court order.
 The Non-Borrowing Spouse must have legal authority to represent the borrowers estate and convey title (legal right to remain in the property).
 This is the main reason a Non-Borrowing Spouse will face foreclosure and eviction.
 Trying to get legal authority after the Borrower dies can be very costly, time consuming and prevent the NBS from remaining in their property.